TalhaR/Calculator/README.md

 # Caution
 * Requires JDK 10.0.2
 * Currently, the "CE" and "+/-" buttons do not work.
-* There may be some round errors for some calculations
+* There may be some rounding errors for some calculations